 - work with anti-poverty organizations to help increase access to both fresh produce and dairy alternatives in low-income communities, as well as work to challenge capitalist mentalities that define value solely by work

 if you want some inspiration, check out these rad efforts that are leading by example:

 - VINE Sanctuary is an LGBTQ-run animal sanctuary organization to promote the “queering” of animal liberation.

-- The Food Empowerment Project promotes access to fresh produce and dairy alternatives in communities of color.
+- The Food Empowerment Project promotes access to fresh produce and dairy alternatives in communities of colour.

-- At Black Vegans Rock is a resource of influential Black vegans who were doing incredible work to dismantle the stereotype that veganism was a “white person’s” thing.
+- Black Vegans Rock is a resource of influential Black vegans who do incredible work to dismantle the stereotype that veganism is a “white person’s” thing.

 - The Palestinian Animal League was founded in 2011 by a group of Palestinian youth workers who wanted to support young people to develop kindness and compassion for animals within Palestinian society.

 - Resistance Ecology is an organization that prioritizes movement building for animal and ecological liberation and resistance.